tknie/clu/README.md

 There should be no difference if the database is a SQL or a NoSQL database.

-A list of data recrods should be able to be inserted or updated in one call.
-May be as transaction or in an atomic matter.
+A list of data records should be able to be inserted or updated in one REST API call.

-In advance real main database functionality should be contained like:

-* Create database tables
+**May be as transaction or in an atomic matter**.

+Based on database layer at `https://github.com/tknie/flynn` the database should be accessed

 * Read, Search, Insert, Update and Delete of data records
 * Search by passing database specific queries to be flexible for complex queries
-* One-to-One mapping of `Golang` structures to database tables
 * Large object support of big data
+  * binary data queries
+  * image data queries
+  * video data queries
 * Support creating batch jobs for database-specific tasks like SQL scripts
-* Create index or other enhancements on database configuration

-For details have a look at the API documentation.
+For possible future details have a look at the API documentation.
 It can be referenced here: <https://godoc.org/github.com/tknie/flynn>

 ## Authentication